lethang7794/fcj-serverless-with-cdk-workshop/content/300-cdk-fundametals/330-cdk-app-stack-construct/_index.md

 ---

-Let's have a recap about our CDK `example-app` to see which one is app, stack, and construct:
+Now have a recap of our CDK `example-app` to see which one is app, stack, and construct:

 - The `bin/cdk-workshop.ts` file: